 translation resources, among diverse languages.

-• Many of the larger online publications
+• Many online publications are posted in

-are in Adobe Acrobat's Portable Document Format (PDF),
+Adobe Acrobat's Portable Document Format (PDF), rather

-these files, you will need the Adobe Acrobat Reader,
+files, you will need the Adobe Acrobat Reader,

 downloadable in many languages without charge from the